Chase Sapphire Reserve Versus Preferred – Which Is Best?

 Higher Earning Rates

 The Chase Sapphire Reserve has a higher earning rate than the Chase Sapphire Preferred.
-And there are always spend bonuses that help you wrack up the points.
+And there are always spending bonuses that help you rack up the points.
 The more you spend in categories, the more significant the difference in rewards.

 50% Redemption Bonus

 Chase Sapphire Reserve also comes with a higher redemption rate when you book travel through the Chase Ultimate Rewards Portal.
-The Chase Sapphire Reserve redemption rate is 1.5 cents for travel, compared to 1.25 cents each with the Preferred.
+The Chase Sapphire Reserve redemption rate is 1.5 cents per point for travel, compared to 1.25 cents per point with the Preferred.

 Here is an example of how this redemption bonus works.